Why do business owners need bookkeepers?

-You may be wondering how the International Association of Bookkeepers (IAB) can help you become a professional registered bookkeeper and help you set yourself up in practice.
+You may be wondering how the IAB can help you become a professional bookkeeper and help you set yourself up in practice.

 First, let’s look at the reasons you might want to join the IAB and become a registered Member in Practice:

 - Credibility.
-Qualifications from the IAB are globally recognised and Ofqual accredited.
+Qualifications from the IAB are globally recognised and Ofqual regulated.

 - Trust.
 Gaining trust from your prospective clients is the most important part of building a bookkeeping relationship and practice.

 - Confidence.
 Passing your bookkeeping qualification not only gives you confidence in your abilities, it gives your customers confidence too.

 - Prestige.
 As a professional member of the IAB, your professional qualification allows you to add recognised letters after your name.

 - Support.
 The IAB offers a very large range of support.
 You can read more about what you get over here, but one of the benefits of being a Member in Practice is access to AMLCC which is an online system that aids practices with the compliance with the Money Laundering Regulations.